Before using an ENI, you need to understand the following concepts:

 Primary ENIs and Secondary ENIs

-- The ENI that is automatically created when you create a CVM instance is the primary ENI.
+- The ENI that is automatically created when a CVM is created in a VPC instance is the primary ENI.

 - ENIs created by users are secondary ENIs.